AaditiDethe/Data_Science_Concepts/1-Python/README.md

-# Basic Python for Data Science:
+# Basic Python for Data Science
 This repository contains fundamental Python concepts essential for data science.
 Each topic is explained with examples and best practices.

 Contents